 How to apply

 - Complete a stage 1 application.
-Deadline for stage 1 applications is February 29 2020.
+The deadline for stage 1 applications was 31st January 2021.

-- If your application successful at Stage 1, you will be invited to interview with proposed supervisors and industrial sponsors in Spring 2020.
+- If your application successful at Stage 1, you will be invited to interview with proposed supervisors and industrial sponsors in late Spring 2021.

 If you have any questions in the meantime, please do not hesitate to contact us.
 Details available here.